SampleEnvironment/SECoP/protocol/specification/overview.rst

 - To show which capabilities a module supports, and to give a name to common groupings, there are :ref:`interface-classes` and :ref:`features`.

-  The four interface classes currently defined are :ref:`Communicator
-  <Communicator>`, which is intended for bare request-response communication,
-  and three that represent values that can be interacted with: :ref:`Readable
+  The four interface classes currently defined are `Communicator`, which is intended for bare request-response communication, and three that represent values that can be interacted with: `Readable`, `Writable` and `Drivable`.
-  <Readable>`, :ref:`Writable <Writable>` and :ref:`Drivable <Drivable>`.

-  The only feature currently defined is :ref:`HasOffset <HasOffset>`.
+  The only feature currently defined is `HasOffset`.

 - Readable modules have a ``value`` and a ``status`` parameters, which show the current error state of the module.
 As the name implies, the main value can